How Do I Set Up Pre-Registration for An Event? A Quick Guide

 • If you’re emailing a specific segment of subscribers, make it personal.
 Speak directly to them and reference their interests, or highlight what makes this event particularly relevant to them.

-Social media allows you to reach new audiences, as well as your email subscribers who follow you.
+Social media helps you reach both new audiences and your existing followers, including email subscribers who follow you across platforms.
 It’s a great place to build excitement, spark conversations, and encourage more people to express interest in your event.
-How to promote pre-registration on social media:

 • Create countdown and engagement posts that include behind-the-scenes content or teaser videos to show attendees what they can expect.